morganoleary/studio-booking-site/README.md

 - In future implementations, the admin will have the ability to send class reminder emails to all members with upcoming bookings.
 - A gallery page will be implemented to provide the user with more understanding of the studio.
 - The location of the studio will be displayed with a Google map view on the site's home page.
-- As a future enhancement, as the studio begins to grow, class bookings will be limited by the capacity of members each class is able to hold.
+- As a future enhancement, and as the studio begins to grow, class bookings will be limited by the capacity of members each class is able to hold.
+- In future enhancements, I plan to implement a confirmation step to confirm a class booking before the user can fully cancel a class.

 # Testing

 ## Validator Testing:

+- JSHint:
 - W3C CSS Validator:
 - W3C Markup Validation: